-One of the most contentious aspects to a child custody or divorce case that involves children relates to child support.
-No matter if you are the parent who will receive the child support payments or are the parent who is obligated to pay child support, this subject is one that is debated with varying degrees of ferocity during a family law case.
-This really shouldn't be that surprising, when you consider that it is a tie that binds two Co parents together after what can be a disruptive and contentious legal case.
-Your personal finances are probably not in their healthiest state immediately following a family law case.
+One of the most contentious aspects of a child custody or divorce case that involves children relates to child support.
+Whether you are the parent who will receive the child support payments or are the parent who is obligated to pay child support, this subject is debated with varying degrees of ferocity during a family law case.
+This really shouldn't be that surprising when you consider that it is a tie that binds two Co-parents together after what can be a disruptive and contentious legal case.
+Your finances are probably not in their healthiest state immediately following a family law case.
 This is another factor that ways into this discussion.

-On top of the factors that we have already discussed today, we need to add onto the list the coronavirus pandemic that we have all been living through since March.
-As if we needed one more thing to consider in regard to personal finance, child support and family law cases the pandemic has temporarily shifted the economic trajectory of our nation and our region.
-Whereas, before the virus unemployment rates were low and most of us were doing quite well at least from an employment perspective, we are now left in a much more precarious situation given the various economic shutdowns instituted by government to stem the tide of this virus and its growth.
+On top of the factors that we have already discussed today, we need to add to the list the coronavirus pandemic that we have all been living through since March.
+As if we needed one more thing to consider with personal finance, child support, and family law cases, the pandemic has temporarily shifted our nation's economic trajectory and region.
+Whereas, before the virus, unemployment rates were low, and most of us were doing quite well, at least from an employment perspective, we are now left in a much more precarious situation given the various economic shutdowns instituted by the government to stem the tide of this virus and its growth.

-You may have lost your job prior to your divorce or child custody case beginning or even lost your job during the midst of your case.
-On the other hand, while you may not have lost your job completely you may have seen Your hours reduced or had some other factor enter into your work life that saw your income slashed or cut dramatically.
-These are not necessarily things that would only happen during the coronavirus pandemic, but I believe they became much more likely to be relevant during this time then in the preceding months and years.
+You may have lost your job before your divorce or child custody case beginning or even lost your job during the midst of your case.
+On the other hand, while you may not have lost your job ultimately, you may have seen Your hours reduced or had some other factors enter into your work life that saw your income slashed or cut dramatically.
+These are not necessarily things that would only happen during the coronavirus pandemic, but I believe they became much more relevant during this time than in the preceding months and years.

-My purpose in writing today's blog post is to help parents who are concerned about family court orders which mandate them to pay child support to an ex-spouse or co-parent on a regular basis.
-Not having the money to pay your own bills can be an intimidating situation in and of itself.
-When you add on the additional responsibility to pay child support then you have a circumstance where your finances can become an even bigger issue for you and your family as a whole.
-If your personal financial situation Is, it as stable as you would like it to be then today's blog post is one for you to read through.
+My purpose in writing today's blog post is to help parents concerned about family court orders that mandate them to pay child support to an ex-spouse or co-parent regularly.
+Not having the money to pay your bills can be an intimidating situation in and of itself.
+When you add on the additional responsibility to pay child support, you have a circumstance where your finances can become an even bigger issue for you and your family.
+If your financial situation is as stable as you would like it to be, then today's blog post is one for you to read through.

 How is child support calculated?

 This would appear to be a pretty simple question and one that is basic to our discussion today.
-However, the method of calculating child support it can result in varying figures especially in regard to your income.
-Let's first begin by stating that child support is determined by multiplying your net monthly resources by a percentage.
-That percentage is based on the number of children you have before the court in any given child custody or divorce case.
+However, calculating child support can result in varying figures, especially about your income.
+First, let's begin by stating that child support is determined by multiplying your net monthly resources by a percentage.
+That percentage is based on the number of children you have before the court in any child custody or divorce case.

 For example, Let's assume that your net monthly income is $5000.
-That $5000 figure would be multiplied against a certain percentage based on the number of children that you have.
-If you have one child before the court then 20% of your $5000 net monthly income would go towards child support.
-You would then add 5% to that percentage up to at most 50% of your net monthly income going towards child support on a monthly basis.
+That $5000 figure would be multiplied against a certain percentage based on the number of children you have.
+If you have one child before the court, 20% of your $5000 net monthly income will go towards child support.
+You would then add 5% to that percentage up to at most 50% of your net monthly income going towards child support monthly.

 These percentages are laid out in the Texas family code.
-They are known as the guideline levels of support 4 child support in Texas.
+They are known as the guideline levels of support four child support in Texas.
 Most of the time, calculating job support is straightforward do too it being a math equation.
-You need only determine your income and count your children and then you have the number of child support dollars you are obligated to pay on a monthly basis.
-Questions can arise, however, when parties have difficulty determining appearance income or believe that the guideline levels of support do not work for them in their circumstances.
+You need only determine your income and count your children, and then you have the number of child support dollars you are obligated to pay every month.
+However, questions can arise when parties have difficulty determining appearance income or believe that the guideline levels of support do not work for them in their circumstances.

-If you are a person who earns a great deal of their monthly income from sources other than your full time job then I would recommend that you meet with one of our licensed family law attorneys to speak to them about your income sources and how that may impact the calculations of child support in your divorce or child custody case.
-On the other hand, if you have already gone through a family law case and have an established amount of child support in place then you will want to have that number reviewed periodically to make sure it is appropriate given your current economic situation.
+If you are a person who earns a great deal of their monthly income from sources other than your full-time job, then I would recommend that you meet with one of our licensed family law attorneys to speak to them about your income sources and how that may impact the calculations of child support in your divorce or child custody case.
+On the other hand, if you have already gone through a family law case and have an established amount of child support in place, you will want to have that number reviewed periodically to ensure it is appropriate given your current economic situation.

 How is child support paid in Texas?

-Now that we have walked through how child support is most typically calculated in a family law case, we can then discuss the method of payment.
-As a pretty simple guy, it would seem most practical to me for child support to be paid directly to my co-parent or I in a situation where child support had to be paid.
+Now that we have walked through how child support is most typically calculated in a family law case, we can then discuss the payment method.
+As a pretty simple guy, it would seem most practical for child support to be paid directly to my co-parent or me in a situation where child support had to be paid.
 You may be thinking the same thing.
 After all, you can reduce the number of people involved in the process by simply running a check or giving cash to your child's other parent at the beginning of the month.

-Whether or not this is a method that appeals to you, you should understand that child support is not typically paid directly to your co-parent.
-There are reasons for this, and I would like to walk you through some of the basics of how child support his pain and why this is the method most people choose to employ.
+Whether or not this method appeals to you, you should understand that child support is not typically paid directly to your co-parent.
+There are reasons for this, and I would like to walk you through some of the basics of how a child supports his pain and why this is the method most people choose to employ.

-Child support payments begin with a wage withholding order that is signed by the judge and submitted to your employer.
-This wage withholding order mandates that your employer set aside a designated amount of child support on a monthly basis to go towards your child support obligation.
-For example, if you owe $1000 in child support payments each month then the wage withholding order would direct your employer to set aside this money and send it to a state administrative body who will get the payment to your co-parent.
+Child support payments begin with a wage withholding order signed by the judge and submitted to your employer.
+This wage withholding order mandates that your employer set aside a designated amount of child support monthly to go towards your child support obligation.
+For example, if you owe $1000 in child support payments each month, the wage withholding order would direct your employer to set aside this money and send it to a state administrative body to get the amount to your co-parent.

-You will need a record of the transactions made in the future should any problems arise in Regard to your payment history.
-For example, if your co-parent were to argue that you missed a payment or were behind in child support what you would need to do is access your online registry and you can very quickly determine when Any child support payments were missed.
-Otherwise, you would need to keep track of your own payments and it would be a "your word versus their word" situation if disagreements on payments were to arise.
-This way, both parties have an objective source to determine what the payment history has actually been.
+You will need a record of the transactions made in the future should any problems arise aboRegardr payment history.
+For example, if your co-parent were to argue that you missed a payment or were behind in child support, you would need to access your online registry and quickly determine when Any child support payments were missed.
+Otherwise, you would need to keep track of your expenses, and it would be a "your word versus their word" situation if disagreements on prices arose.
+This way, both parties have an objective source to determine what the payment history has been.

-What relief can you seek in the event that you are unable to make child support payments during the COVID-19 pandemic?
+What relief can you seek if you are unable to make child support payments during the COVID-19 pandemic?

-In the event that the economic difficulties associated with this pandemic hit you in your pocketbook, then you should know that there are options for you to take advantage of as far as keeping yourself out of legal trouble.
-Be aware that these are options that are not going to be chosen for you and that you need to take proactive measures to take advantage of.
+Suppose the economic difficulties associated with this pandemic hit you in your pocketbook.
+In that case, you should know that there are options for you to take advantage of as far as keeping yourself out of legal trouble.
+Be aware that these options will not be chosen for you and that you need to take proactive measures to take advantage of them.
 Nobody else is going to help you out of the kindness of their hearts.

-For starters, you need to communicate directly with your co-parent and the office of the attorney general in the event that you lose your job or otherwise become unable to pay child support.
+For starters, you need to communicate directly with your co-parent and the office of the attorney general if you lose your job or otherwise become unable to pay child support.
 Do not sweep this problem under the rug and hope that either nobody notices or that you are quickly able to regain work and begin to make your child support payments on time and in full.
-I have represented more than one person in situations like this where the amount of child support owed simply grows and grows overtime to a point where it becomes difficult to imagine a scenario where he or she would be able to repay the full amount owed.
+I have represented more than one person in situations like this where the amount of child support owed grows and grows over time to a point where it becomes difficult to imagine a scenario where they would be able to repay the total amount owed.

-You should contact the office of the attorney general by phone and make them aware of your circumstances. the first person you call, however, should be your co-parent this is the person who relies on your support each month to pay bills and other costs associated with your child.
-No matter what your opinion is of him or her the fact is when you owe someone money each month and are unable to pay you should directly communicate that to this person.
-This is where you can begin to workout alternative methods for payment and, if necessary, repayment schedules in the event you get behind in paying child support.
+You should contact the office of the attorney general by phone and make them aware of your circumstances.
+However, the first person you call should be your co-parent; this is the person who relies on your support each month to pay bills and other costs associated with your child.
+No matter your opinion, when you owe someone money each month and cannot pay, you should directly communicate that to this person.
+This is where you can begin to work out alternative payment methods and, if necessary, repayment schedules if you get behind in paying child support.

-The best option that I can present to you would be a scenario where you and your co-parent work out alternative methods for repaying child support once you're able to get some income moving into your budget.
-With that said, you need to begin looking for work immediately in the event you lose your job.
-Sometimes it may mean that you need to look for more than one job or even take work that is not your idea of fun and may not even be in your line of work to begin with.
-However, it is better to take income now where you can and piece multiple streams of income together in order to make these child support payments.
+The best option that I can present to you is a scenario where you and your co-parent work out alternative methods for repaying child support once you get some income moving into your budget.
+With that said, you need to begin looking for work immediately if you lose your job.
+Sometimes it may mean that you need to look for more than one job or even take work that is not your idea of fun and may not even be in your line of work, to begin with.
+However, it is better to take income now and piece multiple income streams together to make these child support payments.

 If you cannot work out a payment schedule with your co-parent, it may be necessary for you to file a lawsuit where you seek to modify the amount of child support that she has to pay.
-If your circumstances financially have changed a substantial immaterial amount, then you may have grounds to modify that amount of support.
-You would not be able to have your child support figure reduced to nothing but you could get a modified child support order in place that obligates you to pay an amount of child support based on a minimum wage earner until you are able to regain work on a consistent basis.
+If your circumstances financially have changed a substantial immaterial amount, then you may have grounds to alter that amount of support.
+You would not be able to have your child support figure reduced to nothing.
+Still, you could get a modified child support order in place that obligates you to pay an amount of child support based on a minimum wage earner until you can regain work consistently.
 This is a much better arrangement than hoping and praying you can make your child support payment by not doing anything to communicate the disruption in income either to your co-parent or to the courts.